aquenneville/credit-suisse-monthly-country-economic-indicators-extractor/README.md

 - Pdf extraction with iText
 - Regex
 - Data sent to Excel using Poi
-- Exe package using JSmooth
+- Exe package using JSmooth (to be used in Windows)
 - User can extract data until he presses 'Q'

 Screenshots